 Percentage of Respondents To Whom Does the CRO Formally Report?
-Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Board of Directors or Committee of the Board 22.3% 20.4% 21.7% 25.6% 16.7% Chief Executive Officer or President 47.4% 42.9% 43.5% 53.3% 58.3% Chief Financial Officer 17.7% 24.5% 17.4% 15.6% 8.3%
+Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Board of Directors or Committee of the Board 26.2% 19.2% 21.2% 31.4% 22.2% Chief Executive Officer or President 49.5% 34.6% 39.4% 47.1% 77.8% Chief Financial Officer 15.9% 26.9% 21.2% 11.8% 0.0%

-Similar to our observation that more organizations are designating an executive to lead the risk oversight function (either as CRO or equivalent), we also observed that an increasing number of organizations have a management-level risk committee or equivalent.
-For 2012, 48.6% of the full sample has a risk committee as compared to 34.5% in 2011, 30% in 2010, and 22% in 2009.
+Similar to our observation that just under one-third of organizations are designating an executive to lead the risk oversight function (either as CRO or equivalent) in 2013, we also observed that a decreasing number of organizations have a management-level risk committee or equivalent.
+For 2013, 43.0% of the full sample has a risk committee as compared to 48.6% in 2012, 34.5% in 2011, 30% in 2010, and 22% in 2009.

-The presence of an internal risk committee was noticeably more likely to be present in the largest organizations, public companies, and financial services entities where 80.2%, 71.8%, and 73.8%, respectively, of those organizations had an internal risk committee.
-These findings are much higher than what we observed in our 2011 report where 54.8% of the largest organizations, 53.8% of public companies, and 54.6% of financial services organizations had management-level risk committees.
+The presence of an internal risk committee was noticeably more likely to be present in the largest organizations, public companies, and financial services entities where 70.5%, 63.0%, and 63.2%, respectively, of those organizations had an internal risk committee.
+These findings are, again, somewhat lower than what we observed in our 2012 report where 80.2% of the largest organizations, 71.8% of public companies, and 73.8% of financial services organizations had management-level risk committees.

-For the organizations with a formal executive risk oversight committee, those committees met most often (48.2% of the time) on a quarterly basis, with an additional 27.2% of the risk committees meeting monthly.
+For the organizations with a formal executive risk oversight committee, those committees met most often (42.6% of the time) on a quarterly basis, with an additional 24.3% of the risk committees meeting monthly.
 These results did not differ notably for the subsets of largest organizations, public companies, or financial services entities.

-The officer most likely to serve on the executive risk committee is the chief financial officer (CFO) who serves on 86.1% of the risk committees that exist among organizations represented in our survey.
-The CEO/President serves on 64.8% of the risk committees while the chief operating officer serves on 57.9% of the risk committees.
-In about half of the organizations surveyed, the general counsel and the internal audit officer also sit on the risk committee along with other executives from differing positions.
+The officer most likely to serve on the executive risk committee is the chief financial officer (CFO) who serves on 87.0% of the risk committees that exist among organizations represented in our survey.
+The CEO/President serves on 73.3% of the risk committees while the chief operating officer serves on 58.2% of the risk committees.
+In about half of the organizations surveyed, the general counsel and the internal audit officer also sit on the risk committee along with other executives from different positions.